-If you are new to Social and Therapeutic Horticulture (STH), thinking about a career change, volunteering or simply interested in finding out more, our Step into Social and Therapeutic Horticulture Workshops
+If you are new to Social and Therapeutic Horticulture (STH), thinking about a career change, volunteering or simply interested in finding out more, our 'Introduction to STH practice

 In 2004, Thrive were involved in a large-scale survey of Social and Therapeutic Horticulture projects in the UK.
 The results showed that around 25,000 people were accessing STH at least once a week at one of almost 1000 projects.